Assessment Only route leading to Qualified Teacher Status

 Taking this Assessment Only Route to QTS at Kingston University gives you the opportunity to demonstrate you meet the standards for QTS without any further training.

-To apply for the course, you will need to have worked across two consecutive age phases and show your experience meets the Teachers' Standards by your final assessment point.
-All applicants must also have a school or setting mentor to support you throughout the route.
+To apply for the route, you will need to have worked in two schools and across two consecutive age phases as an unqualified teacher for a minimum of two years.
+You must also be able to show your experience fully meets the Teachers' Standards by point of application and that you are consistently meeting the Teachers' Standards by your final assessment point.

 You’ll complete the route with a recommendation for QTS, and will need to complete an induction Early Career Teacher (ECT) programme at your employing school.